magdesign/PocketVJ-CP-v3/ROADMAP.md

 - integrate miracast (https://github.com/albfan/miraclecast) do we need this?
 - integrate sound analyzer for use with mic or soundfile: https://github.com/karlstav/cava
 - sound reactive video effects
-- .svg to .xml parser to import .svg from mapping softwares to mapper (https://github.com/magdesign/mapping-converter)
 - mapper remote: moving has quite a big delay, fix this
 - make mapper working without mouse
 - button to manually load a mouse connected after boot